DERRICK00306/2113gp/README.md

 #### Description:

-\
+This is an investment simulation game in which the player invests in the financial market and aims to generate the highest earnings.
+World events and real-time news will occur and result in unpredicted effects on asset prices.

-This is a simplified stock market simulation game, in this game, you are a investor who want to make more money through market.
+This is an stock market simulation game, in this game, you are a investor who want to make more money through market.
 As a simplified game, we simplify the real - word stock market function to several main sector ** Holding, News, Market, Exchange **

 #### Rules:

 #### Features: